What Applicants Are Looking For In A Hospitality Job

 Hours that work for them

-It is often a good idea to advertise both part time and full time jobs if this can work for your business.
+It is often a good idea to advertise both part-time and full-time jobs if this can work for your business.
 Consider parents who are looking after young children but need to work a certain number of hours in order to put food on the table, or even older adults who are looking to do less hours before they retire.
 Being flexible can win you brownie points with your staff, but as long as these hours are agreed upon and put into their contract so you both know where you stand.

 A good hourly rate

-Salary will always usually play a part in someone’s decision.
+Salary will always play a part in someone’s decision.
 Whilst you can’t pay over the odds just to attract a new member of staff who may well work for you for a few months before leaving (which would be an expense of both time and money for their initial training) – you could offer perks for staff who have been there for longer.
-For example, perhaps you can advertise a pay rise after a year of service with you, or even an extra couple of days of annual leave.
+For example, perhaps you can advertise a pay raise after a year of service with you, or even an extra couple of days of annual leave.
 Little things like this can make a big difference to how job seekers perceive you as a company.

 Stability

 Depending on what type of company you are recruiting for, it may well be that your job is only a seasonal one.
 This is true of those types of businesses such as racecourses or sporting venues where there is a peak season.
 However, this may work for your applicants if they are aware that you would be willing to take them on the next season without repeating the full interview process.
-Stability is important when it comes to hospitality recruitment as people will always be nervous about being out of work.
+Stability is important for for businesses, when it comes to hospitality recruitment, as people will always be nervous about being out of work.

 Commutability